-Set the archive location for the specified project database, project, or versioned file.
+Use the SetArchiveLocation command to set the archive location for the specified project database, project, or versioned file.
 Typically, this location is on a networked file system, a location to which all authorized users have access.
 By default, when you create a project, the archive location is a directory beneath the project database location, but you can specify a different archive location using this command.